Rosalba Carriera

-Rosalba Carriera (12 January 1673 – 15 April 1757) was a Venetian Rococo painter.
+Rosalba Carriera (12 January 1673 – 15 April 1757) was an Italian Rococo painter.
 In her younger years, she specialized in portrait miniatures.
 Carriera would later become known for her pastel portraits, helping popularize the medium in eighteenth-century Europe.
 She is remembered as one of the most successful women artists of any era.

 Biography

-Carriera was born in Venice to Andrea Carriera, a lawyer, and Alba Foresti, who practiced embroidery and lace making.
+Carriera was born in Venice to Andrea Carriera, a lawyer, and Alba Foresti, an embroiderer and lacemaker.
 With her mother and sisters, Rosalba engaged in lace-making and other crafts.
 Her reasons for establishing her own studio as an artist remain unknown.
 An early biographer, Pierre-Jean Mariette, suggested that when the lace industry began to falter, Carriera had to find a new means of providing for herself and her family.

 The popularity of snuff-taking gave her an opportunity.
-Carriera began painting miniatures for the lids of snuff-boxes and as independent works.
+Carriera began painting miniatures for the lids of snuff-boxes and as independent objects.
 She was among the first painters to use ivory instead of vellum as a support for miniatures.
-Soon she also began producing portraits in pastel.
-Prominent foreign visitors to Venice, young sons of the nobility on the grand tour and diplomats for example, sought out her work.
-The portraits of her early period include those of Maximilian II of Bavaria; Frederick IV of Denmark; the "Artist and her Sister Naneta" (Uffizi); and August the Strong of Saxony, who acquired a large collection of her pastels.
+Soon, she also began producing portraits in pastel.
+Prominent foreign visitors to Venice, such as diplomats and young sons of the nobility on their Grand Tour, sought out her work.
+The portraits of her early period include those of Maximilian II of Bavaria; Frederick IV of Denmark; the "Artist and her Sister Naneta" (Uffizi); and Augustus the Strong, King of Poland and Elector of Saxony, who acquired a large collection of her pastels.

-By 1700, Carriera was already creating miniatures and by 1703 she completed her first pastel portraits.
+By 1700, Carriera was already painting miniatures and by 1703 she had completed her first pastel portraits.
 In 1704, she was made an Accademico di merito by the Roman Accademia di San Luca, a title reserved for non-Roman painters.